Buying Used Espresso Machines & Grinders – Kev’s Guide

 Finally, I’m going to PID all three machines (fit a PID to tame the machines when it comes to temperature stability) and do the comparison again.

-Then, hopefully I’m going to mod the 2015 machine to do away with the sticky push shot button & swap it for a classic rocker switch.
+Then, hopefully I’m going to mod the 2015 machine to do away with the sticky push shot button & swap it for a regular rocker switch.

-The new Gaggia classic pro, I think is ideal – and at four hundred quid brand new with a 3 year warranty (at the time of writing) it’s an incredibly good option for a new machine, in my modest opinion.
+The new Gaggia classic pro, I think is wonderful – and at four hundred quid brand new with a 3 year warranty (at the time of writing) it’s an exceptionally good option for a new machine, in my humble opinion.

 So if you’re going to buy a machine out of warranty, I think it ought to be around a quarter of the RRP to offset the threats involved.

-The older classic has such a high used appreciate now, I don’t think it steeps a excellent deal of sense to buy it.
+The older classic has such a high used appreciate now, I don’t think it makes a ideal deal of sense to buy it.

 If you’re happy to pay £200-£300 for a machine aged 12 years or older, I think you’d be well advised to spend £400 on a brand new machine, without the potential limescale, without the potential risk, with the warranty.

-But the 2015 model is regularly available for around £80-£120, and at that price, I think it’s probably a risk worth taking – if the shot quality is likely to be similar, and if that annoying sticking switch issue can be rectified with a simple and inexpensive mod.
+However the 2015 model is regularly available for around £80-£120, and at that price, I think it’s probably a risk worth taking – if the shot quality is likely to be similar, and if that annoying sticking switch question can be rectified with a simple and economical mod.

-Also, the negative perception of the 2015 classic mainly originates from hardcore classic fans when comparing it to the original classic.
+Likewise, the harmful perception of the 2015 classic primarily comes from hardcore classic fans when comparing it to the original classic.
 The important matter is, does the 2015 compare with the original classic when it comes to shot quality.

 OK, so that’s the Gaggia Classic covered, for more on the classic see: